ngrief/data-class-project1/README.md

 - Listed the top 10 amenities by each neighhorhood for comparison.
 We assebled these values into a bar graph and heat map.
 - Analyzed the listings and divided them into two categories- listings by superhosts and non-superhosts.
 These values were assembled into a pie chart.
 - Used boxplosts to show a price comparision between superhosts and non-superhosts.
 Used violin plot to visualize price distribution adjusted for outliers.
 - Assessed the total and monthly review total for superhosts vs non-superhosts.
 Assessed for frequency of review.

+  ## Conclusions and Implications